With SDP, the Switchboard is Making a Comeback

-A modern set of technologies has been developed to enable connectivity to private apps without ever exposing them to the internet—instead, it makes them dark.
+A modern set of software-defined access technologies has been developed to enable connectivity to private apps without ever exposing them to the internet—instead, it makes them dark.
 Guess you could call it a highway for quick, private connectivity to internal apps.
-It’s called the software-defined perimeter (SDP), and it works somewhat similarly to those switchboards of the past.
+It’s called the software-defined perimeter (SDP), a technology that Gartner calls zero trust network access (ZTNA), and it works somewhat similarly to those switchboards of the past.

 - An employee or third-party user wants to connect to a private application, creating an outbound call to a broker.

 - The broker processes the request and checks if the user has proper authorization (often based on IDP and SAML attributes).